FirebaseExtended/firebase-framework-tools/README.md

 | framework | string | Name of the framework that is being supported|
 | frameworkVersion | string |Version of the framework that is being supported |

-Putting this all together a sample bundle.yaml would look as follows:
+Here is a sample bundle.yaml file putting all this together:

 ```
 > cat .apphosting/bundle.yaml